 To be sure, one may be an enormously gifted asshole, yet an asshole nonetheless — the arts are full of them, and if you’ve had anything to do with performance of any kind you’ve doubtless met, and endured, your share.
 Although seldom one who, as Friedkin does, seems to take positive pride in being as big an asshole as possible.

-There may be other words one can use to call a man who spreads utterly debunkable, not infrequently offensive, fabrications as if they were gospel; who deliberately endangers the lives of countless innocent bystanders, not to mention those of his cast and crew, by surreptitiously staging high-speed chases on busy city thoroughfares; who claims specious co-authorship of screenplays he patently did not write; who bullies his actors, publicly and mercilessly when he is not actually and with, due premeditation, causing them excruciating physical pain* (and this is what he does to his friends!); who seldom praises the work of collaborators and who cannot even accept a compliment without simultaneously degrading someone else.
-There may, as I say, be other words.
-I am fully persuaded that, in this case, “asshole” is the one that best does the job.
+There may be other words one can use to call a man who spreads utterly debunkable, not infrequently offensive, fabrications as if they were gospel; who deliberately endangers the lives of countless innocent bystanders, not to mention those of his cast and crew, by surreptitiously staging high-speed chases on busy city thoroughfares; who claims specious co-authorship of screenplays he patently did not write; who bullies his actors, publicly and mercilessly when he is not actually, and with due premeditation, causing them excruciating physical pain* (and this is what he does to his friends!); who seldom praises the work of collaborators, and who cannot even accept a compliment without simultaneously degrading someone else.
+There may, as I say, be other words but I am fully persuaded that, in this case, “asshole” is the mot juste.

-There were, it seems, a veritable clutch of assholes on the set of The French Connection (1971) aside from its director.
-Chiefest — because arguably most seminal — was Eddie Egan, the bantam cop upon whose exploits, with his partner Sonny Grosso, Robin Moore based his eponymous, and somewhat fictitious, book.
+There were, it seems, and aside from its director, a veritable clutch of assholes on the set of The French Connection (1971).
+Chiefest — because arguably most seminal — was Eddie Egan, the bantam cop upon whose exploits, with his partner Sonny Grosso, Robin Moore based his eponymous, and somewhat fictionalized, account.
 (A bestseller, moreover, which Friedkin claims not to have been able to follow.
-I’ve seen my share of “Hurricane Billy”’s sometimes narratively impenetrable movies, so for once I actually believe one of his claims.
-The man must have the attention span of a not terribly perspicacious gnat.†) Neither Egan nor Friedkin wanted Gene Hackman in the movie, and both did their best to make him miserable during a shoot already damn near insupportable due to extreme New York cold.
+I’ve seen my share of “Hurricane Billy”’s sometimes narratively impenetrable movies, so for once I actually believe one of his claims; the man must have the attention span of a not terribly perspicacious gnat.†) Neither Egan nor Friedkin wanted Gene Hackman in the movie, and both did their best to make him miserable during a shoot already damn near insupportable due to extreme New York cold.
 A secondary, but not inconsiderable, asshole was the veteran stuntman Bill Hickman, although he at least was not on hand as much as Egan.

-The movie’s producer, Philip D’Antoni, likewise produced Bullitt, and wanted an urban chase, not merely to equal that one, but to surpass it.
+The picture’s producer, Philip D’Antoni, likewise produced Bullitt, and wanted an urban chase, not merely to equal that one, but to surpass it.
 However one may deplore Friedkin’s ill-conceived and arrogant methods, D’Antoni certainly got what he was after.
-And here is as good a place as any to acknowledge the movie’s superb editing, by Gerald B. Greenberg.
+(And here is as good a place as any to acknowledge the movie’s superb editing, by Gerald B. Greenberg.)